 - Many toddlers experience pain as his/her tend to withhold poop due to fear of control.

 - Pooping invariably becomes an emotional battlefield for children, rather than just another bodily function.

 - Add fiber to your child’s diet.

-- Get her to sit on the pot every day at the same time.
-She will eventually know what should happen next easing out the experience.
+- Get his/her to sit on the pot every day at the same time. he/she will eventually know what should happen next easing out the experience.